Gold Dusted Crotons are gorgeous evergreen shrubs with freckled golden spots across their foliage.

 - Use if you have powdered charcoal to dry the sap or lay the new cutting down on the paper.

-- Plant the cutting in a lightweight potting mixture consisting of moist sand or perlite and sphagnum peat moss.
+- Plant the cutting in a lightweight potting mixture of moist sand or perlite and sphagnum peat moss.

 2. Air Layering

-- Cut about 1/2- to 1-inch strip around the stem or upward halfway through the stem just below a growth node.
+- Cut about a 1/2- to 1-inch strip around the stem or upward halfway through the stem just below a growth node.

-- Wrap the wound area with a handful of sphagnum moss dampened with either distilled or purified water.
+- Wrap the wound area with a handful of sphagnum moss dampened with distilled or purified water.